By Jeannie Deva

 So the short answer to A.T.’s question is, yes, there is a difference between Classical and Pop Vocal Technique.
 Unfortunately, this difference has been obscured by the fact that many Pop Vocal teachers have Classical training, whether or not they recognize it.

-In subsequent blog posts we’ll discuss some specific differences and give you a better idea how you can evaluate which techniques may be troublesome singing Rock or other contemporary styles.
+In parts 2 and 3 of this article, we’ll discuss some specific differences between Classical and Contemporary technique.
+That should help you determine what aspects of technique may be troublesome when singing Rock or other contemporary styles.
 Until then, I’d like to hear your experiences and questions with this, so leave your comments below.